Palai Central Bank: Banking crisis

-In 1960 February, a new ministry assumed office in Kerala with Pattom Thanu Pillai as Chief Minister.
-In August that year, the Governor of RBI succeeded in persuading Desai for the closure of Palai Central Bank which, he told him, had too much of doubtful advances.
-That RBI gave misleading and false data to convince him is something which Desai himself would come to know only much later.
-The fact that all the doubtful advances were more than a decade old, and related to the period before the introduction of the Banking Regulation Act was not conveyed to him.
+In February 1960, a new ministry assumed office in Kerala with Pattom Thanu Pillai as Chief Minister.
+In August of that year, the Governor of RBI succeeded in persuading Desai to close the Palai Central Bank, which, he told him, had too many doubtful advances.
+That RBI gave misleading and false data to convince him is something that Desai himself would come to know only much later.
+The fact that all the doubtful advances were more than a decade old and related to the period before the introduction of the Banking Regulation Act was not conveyed to him.

 RBI moved the application in Kerala High Court for the winding up of the bank under Section 38(3)(b)(iii) of the Banking Regulation Act, 1949.
 It may be noted that the Banking Regulation Act does not allow the High Court to go into the merits of RBI's application but specifies that the Court "shall order the winding up" if an application is made by RBI.
-Also, RBI can move an application if in the opinion of the RBI "the continuance of the banking company is prejudicial to the interests of its depositors", which is a rather vague provision.
-Justice P T Raman Nair, the presiding Judge of the Kerala High Court ordered the winding up on 8 August 1960.
+Also, RBI can move an application if, in the opinion of the RBI, "the continuance of the banking company is prejudicial to the interests of its depositors", which is a rather vague provision.
+Justice P T Raman Nair, the presiding Judge of the Kerala High Court, ordered the winding up on 8 August 1960.

 After the winding up, Desai vehemently defended his action in Parliament.
 He, however, had to admit later that the reasons earlier stated were not correct.

-A banking crisis followed the liquidation of Palai Central Bank.
+A banking crisis followed the liquidation of the Palai Central Bank.
 Most of the banks in the State faced a run on their deposits.
 Even some of the banks outside Kerala were affected.
 The total deposits of all the 339 commercial banks in India stood at Rs.
 20218.4 million in 1960.
-Out of the 339 commercial banks, 94 were Scheduled Banks and 245 were Non-Scheduled banks.
+Out of the 339 commercial banks, 94 were Scheduled Banks, and 245 were Non-Scheduled Banks.
 The total deposits of all the 94 scheduled commercial banks, which was Rs.
 19719.7 million before the crisis, fell by more than 10% to Rs.
 17418.0 million in the 6 months following the crisis.
 Punjab National Bank, the worst affected among the northern Banks, received special support.
-But the affected Kerala banks were less lucky.
+However, the affected Kerala banks were less lucky.
 They were amalgamated with other banks in the state or outside.